 Carnoustie is home to Scotland’s second most famous golf courses (after St. Andrews, of course) but there’s so much more to do in Carnoustie than just golf.
 Carnoustie is definitely a must-visit for a nature buff and if you’re one of those people I long to be, an early-bird, take a stroll at sunrise and enjoy a truly beautiful view.

 6.)
 Fort William

 Anstruther is home to one of the best things in all of the UK….the best fish and chip shop EVER!
 (Like seriously, they win LOTS of award for their fish and chips!)
-If you pop in to try the fish and chips, do bring me back some too! 😉 This tiny fishing village in perched in the Kingdom of Fife, about an hour north east of Edinburgh.
-You can also take a boat from here to the Isle of May to see those cute (and seemingly elusive) puffins! 🙂
+If you pop in to try the fish and chips, do bring me back some too! 🤣

 This tiny little fishing village is situated on the Isle of Islay.
-Take a wander around one of Scotland’s unspoilt villages and enjoy a true throwback in a place that time forgot.
+Take a wander around one of Scotland’s unspoilt villages and enjoy a true throwback to a place that time forgot.